aspenhan/destructive-multi-dimensional-reference-points/README.md

 ### **File Tree**

-In the main directory, the "final_project.qmd" file contains the write-up and code which generates the research paper.
-The sub-directory "Data_an_ Analysis" contains raw and cleaned/ transformed data, and the code files which analyse the data.
+In the main directory, the "final_project.qmd" file contains the write-up and code which generates the research paper, and the "bibliography.bib" file contains the references for the paper.
+The sub-directory "Data_and_ Analysis" contains raw and cleaned/ transformed data, and the code files which analyse the data.
 The sub-directory "Experimental Design" contains materials relating to the experimental design, implementation, and a link to the survey itself.